Andre-Atkinson/vet.test/readme.md

 # ArgoCD and Kasten K10
 # Incorporating data management into your Continuous Deployment workflows and GitOps model

 This is a very simple example of how we can integrate Kasten K10 with ArgoCD.
 It's voluntary kept very simple because we focus on using kasten with a [pre-sync phase](https://argoproj.github.io/argo-cd/user-guide/sync-waves/) in ArgoCD.
+This has been altered to support EKS from the initial minikube build

 ## PreReqs